-by Ted Ashton, Jason Cantarella, and Harrison Chapman.
+by Ted Ashton, Jason Cantarella, Harrison Chapman, and Tom Eddy.

 plCurve is a library for efficiently handling polygonal space curves.
 It allows curves to be open or closed, and to contain multiple components.
 In addition, curves (or sections of curves) may be constrained to lie at particular points, on particular lines, or in particular planes.
 To support operations on plCurves, the library provides a fully functional linear algebra package for vectors in 3-space, including vector arithmetic, dot and cross products, and higher-level operations such as taking linear combinations of vectors.
 The library also supports splining plCurves and reading and writing them to disk.
 The file format used by plCurve is the Geomview VECT format, which is a simple human-readable format for space polygons.

 plCurve is written in syntax-checked ANSI C, and is valgrind-clean for memory bugs.
 The package is built using the GNU Autotools and installs in the standard way.
 The argtable2 library is required for the demonstration programs included with plCurve.

 plCurve is currently supported and actively developed.
 The current roadmap for development is to switch the main interface to Python, and then to build new functionality into the library in Python, so the interface will shift to Python in the next version.
 We will be adding more topological invariants (via SnapPy) after the shift.